QualitativeDataRepository/iqmrnavigator/participants/faqs.md

   - **My flight gets into Syracuse late at night.
 What do I do?**
       - You should be able to take a taxi, Uber, or Lyft to the Syracuse University campus.
 See the “Getting to Syracuse” section of the “[Overview” page](https://iqmrnavigator.org/participants/) under “Participant Information.”
       - There is someone on call all day and night at the residence hall at which you will be staying, Milton Hall – see the [“Lodging” page](https://iqmrnavigator.org/participants/lodging) under “Participant Information” for details.

+## Milton Residential Hall

+  - **What can I expect to be available at Milton Hall when I arrive?**
+      - Each Suite will be equipped with bowls, plates, cups, and silverware (1 set per participant), a sponge, dish soap, dishtowel, and toilet paper in the bathrooms.
+Each participant will be able to pick up a linen set (sheets, pillow, blanket, towel, and facecloth) when you arrive either from the lobby or basement.
+Each Suite comes equipped with an oven, microwave, and fridge but no other kitchen appliances or cookware.
+      - Your room key and suite fob will be made available when you check in to Milton Hall - you will also receive your SUID at this time which is needed for getting into the building.
+      - Participants staying at Milton Hall will have access to laundry, lounge area, and conference rooms in the basement.
+The onsite gym is closed for the duration of our conference but access to the Barnes Center Gym is available for all participants.